-To invest in a start-up company with an IRA, you need to use a self directed IRA custodian, like Midland.
-A self directed IRA provides flexibility to invest in alternative assets.
+To invest in a start-up company with an IRA, you need to use a self-directed IRA custodian, like Midland.
+A self-directed IRA provides the ability to invest in alternative assets.
 Alternatives can include small business stock or private placements.
 An SDIRA allows you to buy private assets, such as plant-based investments.
 The benefit of investing with your IRA is that all income and gains flow back to the IRA tax-deferred.
 If you are investing with a Roth IRA, income and gains are tax-free.
-With a taxable account, you would have to pay taxes annually on your investment.
+With a taxable account, you would have to pay taxes on your investment.

 Using Private Stock and Private Placement to Buy Alternative Assets

 The two most common plant-based investments are direct stock offerings and private placements.
 If you are early enough in the company’s start-up, they may be offering shares of stock.
 In that case, once your IRA is set up and funded, the IRA custodian ensures the company stock issues to your IRA.

 Cassie wants to use her IRA to invest in Horizon Burgers and Dogs.
 Horizon sells plant-based meat substitutes.
 They are doing a 5 million dollar capital raise to select family and friends.
 They are selling shares for $10 each.
 Cassie would like her IRA to invest $50,000 and buy 5,000 shares.
 The IRA custodian works with Cassie and Horizon to have the shares titled in the name of Cassie’s IRA.
 In the case of any dividends, the income would return to the IRA.
 If Horizon sells at $20 per share, all the original principal and capital of $100,000 would return to the IRA.